4digitmwc/media-centre-articles/stories/week2.md

 *Hello?
 Is this thing on?
 I’m trying out this new audio log thingy assigned to me, but they conveniently forgot the instruction manual.*

-Anyway, this is Researcher [EXPUNGED] of the ETI Research Department, the time as of this recording is [REDACTED], currently stationed on the planet ethos-1547b.
+Anyway, this is Researcher [EXPUNGED] of the ETI Research Department, currently stationed on the planet ethos-1547b, the time as of this recording is [REDACTED].
 This is a formal documentation of case COVID-1547-0.

 At exactly 25:13 Stellar Uniform Time, a complaint had been filed by a customer stating that their